-The Office of Biological and Environmental Research (BER) supports structural biology user programs at synchrotron and neutron beamline facilities operated by the Department of Energy’s synchrotron and neutron beam line facilities are designed to provide the scientific community access to world-class experimental tools and scientific and technical expertise in support of their research programs, including areas of BER mission relevance.
+The Office of Biological and Environmental Research (BER) supports structural biology user programs at synchrotron and neutron beamline facilities operated by the Department of Energy’s synchrotron and neutron beamline facilities are designed to provide the scientific community access to world-class experimental tools and scientific and technical expertise in support of their research programs, including areas of BER mission relevance.
 The facilities are open to users from academia, national laboratories, the private sector, and research institutes.
 Access is most commonly obtained through peer-reviewed proposals with no charge for users who intend to publish their results.
 Access is available on a cost-recovery basis for research that is not intended for publication.
 Prospective users are strongly encouraged to consult with the respective facility staff for information about science opportunities and technical capabilities.
-Each of the facilities has a well-documented process for beam time allocation and this is described briefly below with more details available on the www-pages of the individual facilities.
+Each facility has a well-documented process for beam time allocation.
+This process is described briefly below with more details available on the individual facility webpages.

 Modes of Access

-While the access mechanism details may vary between the facilities (as described in details in the links below under Additional Information), the main commonalities are:
+While access mechanism details may vary among the facilities (as described in the links to the right under Additional Information), the main commonalities are:

 - General Users are individual researchers or groups who need access to the facility to carry out their research.
 General Users apply for access by submission of a proposal that is evaluated by an external Proposal Review Panel (PRP).
 The scope of a General User proposal can vary from a single experiment proposal to a program proposal (valid for multiple visits extended over multiple years).

 - Partner Users are users who also enhance the facility capabilities and/or facility operation, via external financial and/or intellectual capital contributions.
 The capabilities must be made available to the General Users to benefit the overall User Program and the facility.
 In recognition of their support, Partner Users are provided negotiated access to one or more beamlines over a defined time period.